skounis/vc-hello-didweb/README.md

 ### Verify the JWT
 This process resolves the `DID:WEB` and uses its public key to verify the signature of the JWT.
 If the signature verifies the code returns (and displays) the payload.
 If not it displayes an error message (exception).

-We use again the `did-resolver` and `web-did-resolver` libraries from [Decentralized Identity](https://github.com/decentralized-identity).
+We again use the `did-resolver` and `web-did-resolver` libraries from [Decentralized Identity](https://github.com/decentralized-identity).

-We create a `webResolver` which uses the `DID` identifier, in this case `did:web:skounis.github.io` and resolves its public keys.
+We create a `webResolver` that uses the `DID` identifier, in this case, `did:web:skounis.github.io` and resolves its public keys.

-The library detects the signing method, constructs the public key and verifies the signature of the JWT.
+The library detects the signing method, constructs the public key, and verifies the signature of the JWT.

 ```javascript
 import { verifyJWT } from 'did-jwt';